 According the UK National Health Service, the recommended maximum salt consumption is 6g per day, the equivalent of just one teaspoon.

-A leading study by McMaster university recently published in The Lancet, now shows an associated risk of cardiovascular disease only where the average intake is more than 5g of sodium per day – the equivalent of 1.5 to 2.5 teaspoons of salt.
+A leading study by McMaster university published earlier this year in The Lancet, now shows an associated risk of cardiovascular disease only where the average intake is more than 5g of sodium per day – the equivalent of 1.5 to 2.5 teaspoons of salt.
 World Health Organisation advice cautiously recommends less than 2g of sodium as a preventative measure against cardiovascular disease.
 Furthermore, The American Heart Association recommends even less; 1.5g sodium per day for those at risk of heart disease.

 According the NHS, the maximum salt consumption is one teaspoon a day

-This research found that not only was there no direct link between sodium intake and heart conditions such as heart attacks and stroke, but also an inversely related association was noted – that is, no increase in stroke and decreased cardiovascular events.
+This particular research found that not only was there no direct link between sodium intake and heart conditions such as heart attacks and stroke, but also an inversely related association was noted – that is, no increase in stroke and decreased cardiovascular events.

 The study concludes that ‘there is no convincing evidence that people with moderate or average sodium intake need to reduce their sodium intake for prevention of heart disease and stroke’.